-Choice Privileges Rewards has launched a new sale in which it’s offering members a 30% bonus when they purchase a minimum of 15,000 points.
+Choice Privileges Rewards has launched a new sale in which it’s offering members a 30% bonus when they purchase a minimum of 15,000 points and an increased purchase limit of 250,000 points (excluding bonus).
 If you’re a fan of Choice properties and you’re low on points, this may be an opportunity to top up your account if the math makes sense for you.

 - Buy 1,000 – 3,000 points – get no bonus